Thyme infused brown butter and a touch of pure maple syrup make these Maple Brown Butter Mashed Sweet Potatoes a side dish worthy of a holiday menu.

 - 6 tablespoons butter

-- 1 tablespoon chopped fresh thyme or 1 teaspoon dry, plus additional for garnish
+- 1 tablespoon chopped fresh thyme, or 1 teaspoon dry thyme, plus additional for garnish

-- Preheat oven to 400 degrees F. Scrub sweet potatoes clean under cool water and wrap in foil.
+- Oven Method: Preheat oven to 400 degrees F. Scrub the unpeeled sweet potatoes clean under cool water and wrap in foil.
 Bake for 60 minutes or until the largest potato can be pierced with a sharp knife with little resistance.
 Remove from oven and set aside.

-- Meanwhile, melt butter in a small saucepan over medium-low heat.
-Once butter has melted, add thyme.
+- Meanwhile, melt butter in a small saucepan over MEDIUM-LOW heat.
+Once the butter has melted, add the thyme.
 Swirl and cook the butter until it begins to deepen in color and takes on a nutty aroma.
-When nicely browned, remove from heat.
+When nicely browned, remove the pan from the heat.

 - Use a paper towel to pull skins from sweet potatoes and place the flesh in a large mixing bowl.
-Add sour cream and mix to combine.
-Add brown butter with thyme, and maple syrup.
-Season with salt, to taste and mix just until combined.
+Add the sour cream and using a spoon, mix to combine.
+Add the brown butter with thyme and maple syrup.
+Season with salt, to taste and mix again, just until combined.